xwp/wp-customizer-responsive-device-preview/readme.md

 This plugin will ensure that the preview is refreshed when the previewed device is changed in addition to changing the preview window size.
 It will pass a <code>customize_previewed_device</code> query parameter on the URL being previewed, and this parameter will be either <code>desktop</code>, <code>tablet</code>, or <code>mobile</code>.
 The plugin will override the <code>$_SERVER['HTTP_USER_AGENT']</code> to be a user agent representative of the supplied device type so that calls to <code>wp_is_mobile()</code>, <code>jetpack_is_mobile()</code>, and <code>Jetpack_User_Agent_Info::is_tablet()</code> will all return the expected values based on the current previewed device.

+**Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customizer-responsive-device-preview).
+Pull requests welcome.
+Please see [issues](https://github.com/xwp/wp-customizer-responsive-device-preview/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customizer-responsive-device-preview).**

 ## Changelog ##

 ### 0.1.0 [2016-10-05] ###